seanmorris/theme/README.md

 ## Wrapping

-If you've got a default "trim" you'd like to define to wrap everything (i.e. the view that contains your <html> <head>, and <body> structure), simply set the static property $wrap an array listing your wrappers, innermost to outtermost.
+If you've got a default "trim" you'd like to use to wrap everything (i.e. the view that contains your <html> <head>, and <body> structure), simply set the static property $wrap to an array listing your wrappers, innermost to outtermost.

 ```php
 <?php